Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Introduction

-The ``structured'' class of nonconvex functions that we focus on in this paper is the class of functions we term \textit{quasar-convex}.
+The class of ``structured'' nonconvex functions that we focus on in this work is the class of functions we term \textit{quasar-convex}.
 Informally, quasar-convex functions are unimodal on all lines that pass through a global minimizer.
-This function class is parameterized by a constant $\1 \in (0,1]$, where $\1 = 1$ implies the function is star-convex \citen{nesterov2006cubic} (itself a generalization of convexity), and smaller values of $\1$ indicate the function can be even ``more nonconvex.''
-We produce an algorithm that, given any smooth $\1$-quasar-convex function, uses $O(\1^{-1}\ep^{-1/2}\log(\1^{-1}\ep^{-1}))$ function and gradient evaluations to find an $\epsilon$-optimal point.
+This function class is parameterized by a constant $\1 \in (0,1]$, where $\1 = 1$ implies the function is star-convex \citep{nesterov2006cubic} (itself a generalization of convexity), and smaller values of $\1$ indicate the function can be ``even more nonconvex.''\footnote{An example of a practical problem that is quasar-convex but \emph{not} star-convex is the objective for learning linear dynamical systems (under certain conditions) \cite{weakquasiconvexity}. \mbox{We present numerical experiments for this problem in Appendix \ref{sec:experiments}.}} We produce an algorithm that, given a smooth $\1$-quasar-convex function, uses $O(\1^{-1}\ep^{-1/2}\log(\1^{-1}\ep^{-1}))$ function and gradient queries to find an $\epsilon$-optimal point.
 Additionally, we provide nearly matching query complexity lower bounds of $\Omega(\gamma^{-1}\ep^{-1/2})$ for \textit{any} deterministic first-order method applied to this function class.
-Minimization on this function class has been studied previously \citen{guminov2017accelerated,nesterov2018primal}; our bounds more precisely characterize its complexity.
+Minimization on this function class has been studied previously \citep{guminov2017accelerated,nesterov2018primal}; our bounds more precisely characterize its complexity.